 Taking on Society's Grand Challenges

 Purdue's College of Engineering is embarking on a period of remarkable growth.
-With the support of the Provost and Board of Trustees, we expect to increase the size of the CoE faculty by as much as 30% and the CoE staff by 28% over the next five years.
+With the support of the Provost and Board of Trustees, we expect to increase the size of the CoE faculty by as much as 30% and the CoE staff by 30% by 2017.
 Growth on this scale is an opportunity for Transformational change.
 More information can be found on our Strategic Growth Initiative page.

 Interdisciplinary, Global, and Diverse

 Our growth, fueled by our alumni and friends, is giving us the tools and room to develop more revolutionary technologies that are already changing the world around us.
 We are cutting across the established boundaries of Purdue's engineering and related disciplines.
 In doing so, we're incorporating all perspectives.
 We're taking advantage of our own diverse make-up, and we're approaching issues from a world point of view.
 We're equipping our students with the capacity to perform in a fast-changing and increasingly global economy.